-D. Worker's Compensation Insurance (WCI) and Reporting Injuries or Illness on the Job
+A. Worker's compensation insurance (WCI) and reporting injuries or illness on the job

 - An employee of UTSA who suffers an accidental injury or occupational disease that arises out of, and in the course and scope of, employment should notify his or her supervisor to complete a first report of injury or illness form http://utsa.edu/safety/ within 24 hours.
-If an employee's injury is found to be compensable under the WCI Program, the employee is entitled to healthcare reasonably required by the nature of the compensable injury. - 2.
-Injuries or chemical exposures that result in the hospitalization of 5 or more employees or the death of any one employee are to be reported to both the UTSA Police and Office of EHSRM immediately.
-EHSRM and Police personnel will ensure proper authorities are notified. - 3.
-Responsibilities to the injured employee include: - a.
-Notify the injured employee that his or her injury may be covered under worker's compensation insurance. - b.
-Arrange for appropriate treatment in an emergency situation (keep in mind that an injured employee has a right to select his or her own healthcare provider).
+The WCI Coordinator will review the report to determine coverage under the WCI Program.
+If coverage is available, the employee is entitled to healthcare allowed according to the type of injury. - 2.
+Injuries or chemical exposures that result in the hospitalization of 5 or more employees or the death of any one employee are to be reported to UTSA Police immediately.
+Police personnel will ensure proper authorities are notified. - 3.
+UTSA will provide the following to injured employees: - a.
+Notification of eligibility of coverage under worker's compensation insurance.

-XI.
+b.
+Arrangements for appropriate treatment in an emergency (Injured employees may select his or her own healthcare provider).

 GENERAL CHEMICAL SPILL GUIDANCE

-A quick response to spills is vital to mitigate the impact on personnel, property and the environment.
-Laboratory personnel should not hesitate in contacting the Laboratory Safety Division and EHSRM in the event of a spill, regardless of size, that they cannot manage.
-If the spill occurs after normal working hours or at weekends contact UTSA PD who can then contact Laboratory Safety Division and EHSRM personnel.
+A quick response to spills is vital to mitigate the impact on personnel, property, and the environment.
+Laboratory personnel should not hesitate to contact the Laboratory Safety Division x6419 to report all spills, regardless of size and manageability.
+If the spill occurs after normal working hours, or on a weekend, contact UTSA PD x4911 who can then contact the Laboratory Safety Division.